'We have to stay together': Biden on alliance behind Ukraine

 Biden and the leaders of Britain, Canada, France, Germany, Italy and Japan, plus the EU, were spending Sunday in both formal and informal settings, including working sessions on the war’s effects on the global economy, including inflation, and on infrastructure.

-Biden, who arrived in Germany early Sunday, said G-7 nations, including the United States, will ban imports of gold from Russia.
-A formal announcement was expected Tuesday as the leaders hold their annual summit.
+Biden, who arrived in Germany early Sunday, said the United States and other G-7 nations will ban imports of gold from Russia.
+A formal announcement was expected at the summit Tuesday.

 Senior Biden administration officials said gold is Moscow’s second biggest export after energy, and that banning such imports would make it more difficult for Russia to participate in global markets.
 The officials spoke on condition of anonymity to discuss details before the announcement.